-Lisa is joined by Vincent Matozzo, Corporate Supply Chain & Strategic Sourcing Leader at Yale New Haven Health.
-Together, they discuss being intentional with your hospital supply chain strategy.
+In Episode 7 of The Healthcare Leadership Experience, Lisa is joined by Vincent Matozzo, Corporate Supply Chain & Strategic Sourcing Leader at Yale New Haven Health.
+Together, they explore the need to be intentional with your hospital supply chain strategy.

 Connect with Vincent: